Exact Calabi-Yau categories and odd-dimensional Lagrangian spheres: Existence of cyclic dilations

 for all $i,j\geq0$. \end{lemma}

 \begin{proof}[Proof of Theorem \ref{theorem:Lefschetz}] We first show that (\ref{eq:SES}) is a short exact sequence of $S^1$-complexes.
-Basically, (\ref{eq:SES}) follows from the fact that the generators of $\mathit{CF}^\ast_{\mathit{vert}}(M,\lambda)$ consist of the following three kinds: \begin{itemize} \item Critical points of $H_F$.
-These generators have small negative action, if we perturb $H_F$ so that it is a $C^2$-small Morse function in the interior of $\overline{F}$. \item Non-constant 1-periodic orbits of $H_F$.
+Basically, (\ref{eq:SES}) follows from the fact that the set of generators of $\mathit{CF}^\ast_{\mathit{vert}}(M,\lambda)$ consists of the following three kinds: \begin{itemize} \item[(i)] Critical points of $H_F$.
+These generators have small negative action, if we perturb $H_F$ so that it is a $C^2$-small Morse function with negative values in the interior of $\overline{F}$. \item[(ii)] Non-constant 1-periodic orbits of $X_{H_F}$.
 Writing $H_F=h_F(r)$ on the cylindrical end $[1,\infty)\times\partial\overline{F}$, such an orbit $x$ has action

-where $r_x\in[1,\infty)$ is the radial coordinate of $x$. \item Constant orbits near the critical points of $\pi^\ast H_\mathbb{C}$, with Conley-Zehnder index $-n$.
-If we choose the $C^2$-small Morse function appearing in the first item to be sufficiently small, it can be achieved that
+where $r_x\in[1,\infty)$ is the radial coordinate of $x$. \item[(iii)] Constant orbits near the critical points of $\pi^\ast H_\mathbb{C}$, which have Conley-Zehnder index $-n$.
+If we choose the $C^2$-small Morse function appearing in (i) to be sufficiently small, it can be achieved that